LGro/reunicorn-website/content/en/compare.md

 ---
-title: "Alternatives"
+title: "Compare"
-translationKey: alternatives
+translationKey: compare
 ---

-# Alternatives {.title .is-2}
+# Compare {.title .is-2}

 We want everyone to use the solutions that work best for them; Market dominance is not our goal.
 That is why we talk openly about alternatives to Coagulate and under what circumstances they can be useful.